 Mr. Reich has an independent contractor affiliation with the minority (woman) owned firm, Bailey Law Group (www.Baileylawpc.com), in its Washington, D.C. office, in order to provide his clients with national advice and representation based on his wealth of experience and contacts in the government and to augment his legal resources.

-Mr. Reich is teaching upper level seminars on environmental law and energy law and policy at the Boston University Law School in the academic year 2012-2013.
+Mr. Reich teaches upper level seminars on environmental law and energy law and policy at the Boston University Law School.

 Mr. Reich has a separate mentoring service that offers mentoring and career counseling to lawyers and other professionals.
 See www.newlawyerresource.com.